OUDSL/arcgisstorymaps/index.md

 ArcGIS Online can work with [KML](https://developers.google.com/kml/documentation/), [GeoRSS](http://www.georss.org/), or [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files.

 For this tutorial we're going to be using a crime incident dataset provided by the City of Lynchburg, Virginia.
 The City of Lynchburg maintains an open data portal in the spirit of administrative transparency.
+Because of size limitations for individual file uploads into ArcGIS Online, we have reduced the dataset to only show the crime incident reports from January 2018.
+[Please download the sample dataset here](data/Crime_Incidents_2018-01.csv).

-From the [Crime Incident page of the Open Data Portal](http://data-cityoflynchburg.opendata.arcgis.com/datasets/3c7b25e759a643cb9ef7d8caf6f5db21_0?mapSize=map-maximize&geometry=-79.841%2C37.193%2C-78.535%2C37.648), download the CSV file ("spreadsheet") of the dataset.
+We originally download the dataset from the [Crime Incident page of the Open Data Portal](http://data-cityoflynchburg.opendata.arcgis.com/datasets/b8c01be47c7a49cfbdad384e6366959f_35).Feel free to pursue the original dataset, but you will not be able to update the full set because of the size limits.

 ![ArcGiS Lynchburg Virginia Crime Incident Dataset Download](/images/storymap03.png)